Welcome to the VA Handbook!

 I sometimes recommend products and services that I know you’ll find useful – but these are always things that I use myself or wholeheartedly endorse.

 I promise to always tell you when something is an affiliate link and everything I recommend will be 100% useful to you.
-Some things are more important than money and my reputation is definitely one of them.
+Some things are more important than money and my reputation is one of them.

 More than just business advice